dan-pakos/nodejs-microservices-bootstrap/README.md

 builds must be run from the root folder of the repo pointing to the desired `Dockerfile` so that Turbo can [prune workspaces](https://turbo.build/repo/docs/handbook/deploying-with-docker#the-solution).

+## Documentation

+### Sample Client API

+The Swagger style documentation for RESTfull API with examples is available locally: http://localhost:8031/documentation